 - In Drupal, there is no such distinction.
 It provides a unified interface.

 We find that people who have never used a CMS before are often much less confused about this approach than people who have previously used systems where the 'input' screens look totally different from the 'output' screens, according to the Drupal usability tests from the University of Baltimore in 2008.
 It's an un-learning thing.

-However, if you want, you can still set an 'Administration theme' (in the settings
+However, you can still set an 'Administration theme' (in the settings